Multi-agent Reinforcement Learning: A Comprehensive Survey: Learning in a Multi-agent Environment

 \subsubsection{Performance Evaluation}

-Assessing the performance of a MAS is a multifaceted challenge.
-Firstly, the optimality of one agent's policy, that can often be measured with its return, can be intricately linked to the policies of other agents, rendering its assessment unclear to properly interpret.
-This is compounded by the problem of establishing unbiased and useful metrics that quantifies inherently qualitative social behaviors, such as measuring the quality of communication and coordination \citep{havrylov2017emergence, jaques2019social, bogin2019emergence, lowe2019pitfalls}.
+Assessing the performance of a MARL algorithm is a multifaceted challenge.
+Firstly, we highlight that the success of one agent's policy is intricately linked to the policies of other agents, which renders individual assessments unclear to properly interpret.
+This is compounded by the problem of establishing unbiased and useful metrics that quantify inherently qualitative social behaviors, such as measuring the quality of communication and coordination \cite{havrylov2017emergence, jaques2019social, bogin2019emergence, lowe2019pitfalls} and determining the appropriate evaluations dependent on the roles assigned to all agents (i.e. oligopoly with leader-follower structure).

-Alternatively, a focus on more egalitarian criterions, such as social welfare and fairness, can be made, where effort is directed to enforce some notion of altruism through preference ordering throughout the population such as concentrating on the agents that are most struggling \citep{Zhang2014}.
-Hence, it is also important to understand credit assignment, or being able to discern the individual impact of each agent in terms of the coalition's utility, especially where there exists only a global reward structure (i.e. decentralized MDP).
-A classic example is the Shapley value, which quantify and capture the notion of marginal contribution by averaging over all possible combinations of the marginalized population's achieved utility \citep{Shapley1952}.
-More recently, a popular approach in deep MARL is utilizing an advantage function, which compares the current Q-values to the counterfactual \citep{foerster2017counterfactual, li2022dae}, or to utilize value function decomposition \citep{sunehag2017valuedecomposition}, as to marginalize the contribution of each agent.
+Furthermore, we can focus on more egalitarian criteria, ie. concentrating on the agents that are most struggling \cite{Zhang2014} as opposed to an more utilitarian approach such as social welfare.
+Hence, it also becomes important to understand multi-agent credit assignment and discern the individual impact of each agent in terms of the coalition's utility, especially where there exists only a global reward structure, e.g. within a Dec-MDP.
+A classic example is the Shapley value, which quantifies and captures the notion of marginal contribution by averaging all possible combinations of the marginalized population's achieved utility \cite{Shapley1952}.
+More recently, a popular approach in deep MARL is to utilize an advantage function, which compares the current Q-values to a counterfactual \cite{foerster2017counterfactual, li2022dae}, or to utilize value function decomposition \cite{sunehag2017valuedecomposition} that marginalizes the contribution of each agent.

-On a theoretical plane, determining which solution concepts would lead to optimal behaviors and strategies, as studied in game theory literature, remains unclear \citep{bergerson2021multiagent}.
-Even so, as many studied solution concepts prove prohibitively costly to explicitly measure and optimize with complex and dynamic tasks, the research for definable metrics that captures the nuances of diverse MAS settings persists as an ongoing and open challenge.
+From a theoretical perspective, determining which solution concepts would lead to optimal behaviors and strategies, as studied in game theory literature, remains unclear and often task-specific \cite{bergerson2021multiagent}.
+Even so, as many studied solution concepts prove prohibitively costly to explicitly measure and optimize with complex and dynamic tasks, the research for definable metrics that capture the nuances of diverse MAS settings persists as an ongoing and open challenge.